rollup/rollup/docs/configuration-options/index.md

 Type: `MaybeArray<MaybePromise<OutputPlugin | void>>`

 Adds a plugin just to this output.
-See [Using output plugins](#using-output-plugins) for more information on how to use output-specific plugins and [Plugins](#plugin-development) on how to write your own.
+See [Using output plugins](../tutorial/index.md#using-output-plugins) for more information on how to use output-specific plugins and [Plugins](../plugin-development/index.md) on how to write your own.
 For plugins imported from packages, remember to call the imported plugin function (i.e. `commonjs()`, not just `commonjs`).
 Falsy plugins will be ignored, which can be used to easily activate or deactivate plugins.
-Nested plugins will be flatten.
+Nested plugins will be flattened.
 Async plugin will be awaited and resolved.

 Not every plugin can be used here. `output.plugins` is limited to plugins that only use hooks that run during `bundle.generate()` or `bundle.write()`, i.e. after Rollup's main analysis is complete.
-If you are a plugin author, see [output generation hooks](#output-generation-hooks) to find out which hooks can be used.
+If you are a plugin author, see [output generation hooks](../plugin-development/index.md#output-generation-hooks) to find out which hooks can be used.

 The following will add minification to one of the outputs: